TeamSPWK/cartesius/README.md

 <h2 align="center">Description</h2>

-This repository contains the code for training & benchmarking neural networks on several tasks related to feature extraction on cartesian coordinates.
+This repository contains the data for training & benchmarking neural networks on various tasks, with the goal to evaluate **feature extraction** capabilities of benchmarked models.

+Extracting features 2D polygons is not a trivial task.
+Many models can be applied to this task, and many approaches exist (learning from raw coordinates, learning from a raster image, etc...).

+So it's necessary to have a benchmark, in order to quantify and see which model/approach is the best.

 <h2 align="center">Install</h2>